alexeygrigorev/fitness-assistant/README.md

 users choose exercises and find alternatives, making fitness more manageable.

+## Project overview

+The Fitness Assistant is a RAG application for assisting users with their fitness routines.

+The main use cases include:

+1. Exercise Selection: recommend exercises based type of activity, targeted muscle groups, or available equipment
+2. Exercise Replacement: replace an exercise with a suitable alternatives
+3. Exercise Instructions: perform a specific exercise
+4. Conversational Interaction: make it easy to get the information without sifting through manuals or websites

 ## Dataset

 The dataset used in this project contains information about various exercises, including: